Go KL City Bus: Bus routes

 All buses make a circular one-way route clockwise based on Go KL route map.
 These routes are not parallel with the bus route with a fare such as Rapid KL buses to avoid competition on passenger load.
 Therefore, GoKL City Bus passengers are intended for travelling within the Central Business District (CBD) and residential areas, saving money and looking for a free ride.

+To avoid complicated and confusion of using color names on the route, the City all changes the name of lines from the color name to route numbers starting 1 August 2023.
+The route number, however were currently combined with the color name to help regular passengers familiarize with the new implementation.